River-Kt/river/README.md

 suspend fun fetchAddresses(userId: Long): List<Address> = ...

 users
-    // Runs the map function in parallel with a maximum of 10 concurrent executions.
+    // Runs the map function concurrently with a maximum of 10 concurrent executions.
-    .mapParallel(10) { user -> UserWithAddresses(user, fetchAddresses(user.id)) }
+    .mapAsync(10) { user -> UserWithAddresses(user, fetchAddresses(user.id)) }
     // Chunks the UserWithAddresses into lists of 100, or whatever fits into the chunk after the defined timeout of 1 second.
     .chunked(100, 1.seconds)
     .collect { chunk: List<UserWithAddresses> ->